piouson/kubernetes-bootcamp/README.md

 Questions use different Clusters and different Namespaces.
 Therefore, for each question:

-1. Switch to the Cluster for the question - command will be provided
+1. Make sure you always run the command to switch to the Cluster for that question - command will be provided
-2. Create a variable `ns=$QUESTION_NAMESPACE` to make things easy for yourself
+2. Create a variable for the question's Namespace `ns=$QUESTION_NAMESPACE` to make things easy for yourself
 3. Do not assume the default Namespace is `default`, always set and use your variable `ns=default`

 ```sh